 Family Skiing in Alpendorf with Kids

-Families can also use the ski lifts to reach surrounding ski areas, including Kerschbaumer, Flachau, and Wagrain.
+In Snow Space Salzburg you can ski from A (Alpendorf) to Z (Zauchensee); it’s 12 peaks and 5 villages.
+From Alpendorf you can reach the surrounding ski areas in Flachau, Wagrain and Kleinarl, Flachauwinkl, and Zauchensee.
 In Flachau, there’s the Kids’ Run, designed for little ones to ski over obstacles and through tunnels.
 At the middle station of the Red 8 Gondola in Wagrain, don’t miss Wagrainis Winter World, a children’s ski area with magic carpet and practice lifts, snow igloos, plus a fun dwarf house to warm up.
 Wagrain also features a Funslope with jumps, steep turns, and other thrilling obstacles.
 In both the Wagrain & Alpendorf ski area, families can try the special SkiMovie experience to race against one another on a giant slalom!
 No wonder this is one of the best Austria ski resorts for families!

 Skiing with little ones for the first time?
 Read these Tips for Skiing with Kids for the First Time!